vjgorla/astar-java/README.md

 # astar-java
 Implementation of A* algorithm for path finding.
-For more information see <link>http://www.policyalmanac.org/games/aStarTutorial.htm</link>.
+For more information about the algorithm see <link>http://www.policyalmanac.org/games/aStarTutorial.htm</link>.